louiswilliams/queueup-spotify/README.md

     Date: Saturday, 11-Jul-15 21:00:03 UTC
     Authentication: Basic Y2FmZWJhYmVjYWZlYmFiZToyODcxNzE1YjBjOWZiZjY4OGRlNTEwNGY4M2Q2YzgwMGYzMGNiZTM0

-*Note: Dates must be withing 5 minutes of server time, so accurate system clocks are necessary*
+*Note: Dates must be withing 5 minutes of server time to prevent replay*

 ### Unauthenticated Routes
-These routes do not require API authentication
+These routes do not require API authentication, but using authentication exposes certain fields (e.g. which tracks a user has voted on).

 - GET `/api/v2/playlists`: Get a list of playlists
     - **Input**: Nothing